Cathartes: Systematics

 In 2007 the American Ornithologists' Union's North American checklist moved Cathartidae back into the lead position in Falconiformes, but with an asterisk that indicates it is a taxon "that is probably misplaced in the current phylogenetic listing but for which data indicating proper placement are not yet available".
 The AOU's draft South American checklist places the Cathartidae in their own order, Cathartiformes.
 However, recent DNA study on the evolutionary relationships between bird groups also suggests that they are related to the other birds of prey and should be part of a new order Accipitriformes instead, a position adopted in 2010 by the AOU's North American check-list, and shared with the International Ornithological Congress.

 Species

 The genus Cathartes has three recognized extant species:

 One extinct species, Emslie's vulture (C. emsliei) is known from Late Quaternary fossil remains from Cuba, and it likely went extinct following the extinction of the megafauna whose carrion it would have fed on during the Quaternary extinction event, coupled with the subsequent loss of the savanna habitats it would have favored.

 Description

 All Cathartes species have featherless heads with brightly colored skin, yellow to orange in the yellow-headed vultures, bright red in the turkey vulture.
 All three species share a well-developed sense of smell, which is rare in birds, that enables them to locate carrion under the canopy.

 Distribution and habitat

-The vultures of Cathartes mosty occupy forests of the Americas, especially Mexico, Central America, and South America.
+The vultures of Cathartes mostly occupy forests of the Americas, especially Mexico, Central America, and South America.